ascyrax/codedamn_pg/playground/SPECS.md

 ## Development Environment

+Local Environment:

-Local Environment: Developers will use Docker containers locally to mimic the production environment closely, reducing the "it works on my machine" problem.
+- Docker containers locally to mimic the production environment closely.

+Version Control:

-Version Control: Git along with GitHub for source control management, which also integrates well with various CI/CD pipelines.
+- Git along with GitHub for source control management.
+- It also integrates well with various CI/CD pipelines.

 ## Deployment and Operations

+Vercel/Netlify:

-Vercel/Netlify: For hosting the Next.js application, leveraging their global CDN and serverless functions for dynamic content and API routes.
+- For hosting the Next.js application, leveraging their global CDN and serverless functions for dynamic content and API routes.

+CI/CD:

-CI/CD: GitHub Actions or Vercel’s built
--in CI/CD for automating builds, tests, and deployment processes.
+- GitHub Actions or Vercel’s built-in CI/CD for automating builds, tests, and deployment processes.
 This ensures that updates are smoothly rolled out.

-Monitoring and Logging: Integration of tools like Sentry for real -time error tracking and LogRocket for session replay debugging to maintain high availability and quick troubleshooting.
+Monitoring and Logging:

+- Integration of tools like Sentry for real-time error tracking and LogRocket for session replay debugging to maintain high availability and quick troubleshooting.

-Security Measures
+## Security Measures

+Authentication:

-Authentication: Implement OAuth for user authentication with options to log in via GitHub, Google, etc.
+- Implement OAuth for user authentication with options to log in via GitHub, Google, etc.

 Isolation in Docker: Each coding terminal session runs in an isolated Docker container, preventing users from affecting others' sessions and safeguarding the host system.
 HTTPS: Ensure all data in transit is encrypted using TLS by default.

 ## Scalability

+Load Balancers:

-Load Balancers: Use of load balancers to distribute client requests efficiently across multiple instances, improving responsiveness and availability during high load.
+- Use of load balancers to distribute client requests efficiently across multiple instances, improving responsiveness and availability during high load.

+Docker Kubernetes:

-Docker Swarm/Kubernetes: Depending on scale, use orchestration tools to manage and scale the Docker containers across multiple servers.
+- Depending on scale, use orchestration tools to manage and scale the Docker containers across multiple servers.